 We went with ProDiveCairns and they were the best dive company we have used anywhere in the world.
 Each dive briefing was detailed and very thorough.
 The dive boat was a divers dream as it was designed for divers in mind.
 We even had wifi out on the reef which we used constantly to upload photos to make our friends jealous!
 We also had a Japanese chef on board who would conjure up amazing feasts after every dive.
 Can you see why we chose this option?

 The fact that it was only our boat on each dive site made all the difference.
 The dives were a joy, some lasting almost an hour as most sites are shallow.
 We got to see lots of life on each dive (we did 11 in total) which I am sure we wouldn’t have seen on a busier site.
 We even dived with a Bull Shark!
 She was a beauty at around 6ft long but sadly it was on a night dive and we didn’t have our camera.
+Now before you say sharks are dangerous then check out this post on the truth about shark attacks.

 Option 2 – Stay in smaller towns